Keyboard shortcuts

 Copy on Select

-When enabled (Settings > Appearance), selecting text in the terminal automatically copies it to the clipboard.
-A brief confirmation appears in the status bar.
+When enabled (Settings > General > Terminal or Settings > Appearance), selecting text in the terminal automatically copies it to the clipboard.
+A brief “Copied to clipboard” confirmation appears in the status bar.
 This is enabled by default.

 Clear Terminal